ScottMRafferty/Battle-Ants/README.md

 for the red team.

 Check out the prefabs directly (models folder) to see which settings can be adjusted per prefab.

+Oh - and I added a beetle.
+No reason.